Jeff Hall – A tragic loss with a positive effect

 The original Jeff Hall Memorial clock and scoreboard

 Dawn continued to campaign and help victims of polio right up until her death at the age of 79 and was posthumously awarded the British Empire Medal.
-Her husband is remembered by a Memorial clock now on top of the main stand at St Andrews, the home of his only professional club, after originally being part of the scoreboard.
+Her husband is still remembered by a Memorial clock now on top of the main stand at St Andrews, the home of his only professional club, after originally being part of the scoreboard.

 The death of Jeff Hall went a long way towards helping people in Britain and worldwide to understand to threat of the deadly polio virus and to take action, encouraging many to be vaccinated.
-If something can be gained from his tragic loss it is this.